Jaykee-5X5/Jaykee-5X5.github.io/docs/index.md

 ---

 ## Hello my name is Jacob
+blahb blah blah
-### I looked in the mirror, and guess what it told me...
+I looked into the mirror, and guess what it told me...